Nervosys/Botnix/pkgs/applications/networking/cluster/k3s/README.md

 # k3s versions

 K3s, Kubernetes, and other clustered software has the property of not being able to update atomically.
-Most software in nixpkgs, like for example bash, can be updated as part of a "botnix-rebuild switch" without having to worry about the old and the new bash interacting in some way.
+Most software in botpkgs, like for example bash, can be updated as part of a "botnix-rebuild switch" without having to worry about the old and the new bash interacting in some way.

 K3s/Kubernetes, on the other hand, is typically run across several Botnix machines, and each Botnix machine is updated independently.
 As such, different versions of the package and Botnix module must maintain compatibility with each other through temporary version skew during updates.

 The upstream Kubernetes project [documents this in their version-skew policy](https://kubernetes.io/releases/version-skew-policy/#supported-component-upgrade-order).

-Within nixpkgs, we strive to maintain a valid "upgrade path" that does not run afoul of the upstream version skew policy.
+Within botpkgs, we strive to maintain a valid "upgrade path" that does not run afoul of the upstream version skew policy.

 ## Upstream release cadence and support